tbensky/PrologScheduling/README.md

  # Thinking it through

- Here's where the Stackoverflow questions on Prolog I alluded to above tend to break down: Given the data above, doesn't Prolog somehow just know what to do?
+ Here's where the Stackoverflow questions on Prolog alluded to above tend to break down: Given the data above, doesn't Prolog somehow just know what to do?
 No it does not.
 At minimum some "cost" function needs to be specified so any algorithm knows how it's doing (see Lex/Norvig interview).
 How would Prolog know your cost function for your hard problem?
 Let's think it through.

- Given the data, what would we envision would be a successful scheduling algorithm?
+Given the data, what would we envision of a successful scheduling algorithm?
 Here are some key goals:

 For each class to be placed: